Symmetric Key Algorithms

 $key = str_pad($key, 32, '*');

-// Create an initialization vector which randomizes the
+// Create an initialization vector (called a "nonce" in GCM).

 $iv_length = openssl_cipher_iv_length(CIPHER_METHOD);